Kattis91/upcoming-artist/README.md

 ![image](assets/images/readme-images/spotify.jpg)

 - In this section, there are Spotify links embedded.
-By clicking on them, you can preview songs from three albums by the artist.-The user doesn't need a Spotify account to be able to preview.
+By clicking on them, you can preview songs from three albums by the artist.

+- The user doesn't need a Spotify account to be able to preview.

 - If the user clicks on either the Spotify logo or the title of the album, they will be directed to the Spotify website where they can log in and listen to the entire album.